-- (1) The IPSA and the Compliance Officer must prepare a joint statement setting out how the IPSA and the Compliance Officer will work with the following - (a) the Parliamentary Commissioner for Standards, - (b) the Director of Public Prosecutions, - (c) the Commissioner of Police of the Metropolis, and - (d) any other person the IPSA and the Compliance Officer consider appropriate. - (2) Before preparing the statement the IPSA and the Compliance Officer must consult the persons listed in subsection (1). - (3) Nothing in sections 9 to 9B (or Schedule 4) affects the disciplinary powers of the House of Commons. - (4) The powers conferred by sections 9 to 9B (and Schedule 4) may be 40 exercised in relation to the conduct of a member of the House of Commons even if -

-- (a) the member is or has been the subject of criminal proceedings in relation to that conduct (whether or not convicted of an offence); - (b) the House of Commons is exercising or has exercised any of its disciplinary powers in relation to that conduct. - (5) References in subsection (4) to a member of the House of Commons include a former member of that House."

-46 Further functions of the IPSA and Commissioner

-Omit section 11 of the Parliamentary Standards Act 2009 (c.
-13) (further functions of the IPSA and Commissioner).

-47 Expiry of provisions of the Parliamentary Standards Act 2009

-Omit section 15 of the Parliamentary Standards Act 2009 (expiry of provisions of the Act).
+The IPSA and the Compliance Officer must prepare a joint statement setting out how the IPSA and the Compliance Officer will work with the following -

+(a) the Parliamentary Commissioner for Standards, (b) the Director of Public Prosecutions, (c) the Commissioner of Police of the Metropolis, and (d) any other person the IPSA and the Compliance Officer consider appropriate.
+5 (2) Before preparing the statement the IPSA and the Compliance Officer must consult the persons listed in subsection (1).
+(3) Nothing in sections 9 to 9B (or Schedule 4) affects the disciplinary powers of the House of Commons.
+(4) The powers conferred by sections 9 to 9B (and Schedule 4) may be exercised in relation to the conduct of a member of the House of Commons even if- (a) the member is or has been the subject of criminal proceedings in relation to that conduct (whether or not convicted of an offence); (b) the House of Commons is exercising or has exercised any of its disciplinary powers in relation to that conduct.
+10 15 (5) References in subsection (4) to a member of the House of Commons (-) include a former member of that House."
+48 Further functions of the IPSA and Commissioner 20 section 11 of the Parliamentary Standards Act 2009 (c.
+13) (further ons of the IPSA and Commissioner).
+49 Expiry of provisions of the Parliamentary Standards Act 2009 Omit s of the section 15 of the Parliamentary Standards Act 2009 (expiry of provisions Act).
+25 50 Consec uential amendments ule 6 (which makes consequential amendments relating to sections 38 to s effect.
+Other provision 51 Resettl ement grants for MEPs 30 (1) The E uropean Parliament (Pay and Pensions) Act 1979 (c.
+50) is amended as (2) ction 3 (resettlement grants for persons ceasing to be MEPs) for ctions (1) to (3) substitute - "(1) The IPSA may make a scheme providing for allowances to be payable to persons to whom this section applies, in connection with their ceasing to be Representatives.
+35 (2) It may do so only if a scheme under section 5 of the Parliamentary Standards Act 2009 (MPs' allowances scheme) makes provision for
-48 Consequential amendments

-Schedule 6 (which makes consequential amendments relating to sections 36 to 15 47) has effect.

-Other provision

-49 Resettlement grants for MEPs